Characterizing NIP henselian fields: NIP transfer from residue field to valued field

 \section{NIP transfer from residue field to valued field}

-Starting with Delon's theorem stating that a henselian valued field of equicharacteristic $0$ is NIP if and only if its residue field and its value group are NIP, several such `NIP transfer theorems' have been proven for henselian valued fields.
+Ax-Kochen/Ershov principles, as discussed in section 2, allow the transfer of properties like decidability from the theories of the residue field and value group to that of the valued field.
+A key observation is that this often means that also model-theoretic tameness properties, like NIP, transfer from residue field and value group to the valued field.
+The first such theorem, proven by Delon (\cite{Del81}), states that a henselian valued field of equicharacteristic $0$ is NIP (in $\Lval$) if and only if its residue field and its value group are NIP (in $\Lring$ and $\Loag$ respectively).
+By a result of Gurevich and Schmitt (\cite{GS}), the $\Loag$-theory of any ordered abelian group is NIP.
+Following Delon, several further such `NIP transfer theorems' have been proven for henselian valued fields: in particular by B\'elair for unramified henselian valued fields with perfect residue field (\cite[Corollaire 7.5]{Bel99}) and by Jahnke and Simon for separably algebraically maximal Kaplansky valued fields of finite degree of imperfection (\cite[Lemma 3.2]{JS19}).
 In this section, we prove two more analogues of Delon's theorem.
-The first case that we consider is that of separably algebraically maximal Kaplansky valued fields.
-Here, an NIP transfer result was previously shown for finite degree of imperfection (\cite[Lemma 3.2]{JS19}), and hence we only need to take care of fields of infinite degree of imperfection.
-The second NIP transfer theorem we prove is for henselian finitely ramified valued fields.
-Under the additional assumption that the residue field is perfect, this was shown to hold by B\'elair (\cite[Corollaire 7.5]{Bel99}).
+The first case that we consider is that of separably algebraically maximal Kaplansky valued fields of infinite degree of imperfection.
+The second NIP transfer theorem we prove is for henselian finitely ramified valued fields with imperfect residue field.

 In both cases, we employ the proof method from \cite{JS19} (which in turn builds on \cite{CH14}), i.e., we consider the following two properties of a theory $T$ of valued fields from \cite{JS19}: \begin{itemize} \item[\SE] The residue field and the value group are stably embedded. \item[\IM] If $K\models T$ and $a$ is a singleton in an elementary extension $(K^{*},v^{*})\succeq(K,v)$ such that $K(a)/K$, together with the restriction of $v^{*}$, is an immediate extension, then $\mathrm{tp}(a/K)$ is implied by instances of NIP formulas. \end{itemize} By \cite[Theorem 2.3]{JS19}, if the theory of $(K,v)$ satisfies both \SE~and \IM, and $Kv$ is NIP, then $(K,v)$ is NIP.